by John Eberhard

 There are a bunch of people out there making this kind of offer to businesses, and I happen to think that most of them are being totally dishonest and preying on the lack of knowledge of most business owners in how this website marketing stuff all works.
 I have run into quite a few of these guys, who have sold their offer to someone who later became my client.
 Let’s take a look at some facts regarding all this:

 - First of all, there are two sets of search results on a Google page; the organic results, and the paid or sponsored results.
-The organic results are the regular results for that search on Google, appearing in the left-hand wide column.
-The paid results are achieved through setting up a pay per click advertising account on Google AdWords, and these appear in the right-hand narrow column, and usually at the very top, the 1-3 results on the left, highlighted in yellow.
-Many of these people who make such promises will just put you up with an ad on Google AdWords, bidding high enough to achieve the #1 slot for the keywords they have promised you.
+The organic results are the regular results for that search on Google, appearing after the paid ads and local listings.
+The paid results are achieved through setting up a pay per click advertising account on Google Ads, and these appear at the very top, the 1-3 results on the top.
+Many of these people who make such promises will just put you up with an ad on Google Ads, bidding high enough to achieve the #1 slot for the keywords they have promised you.
 There is no trick to this.

 - There is no way that someone can guarantee you the #1 spot on Google for a high traffic keyword in the organic listings.
 Maybe they can guarantee it for some lousy keyword for which no one is searching, but this is pointless as I said above.
 The key with search engine optimization is to first do some keyword research and find keywords that a) have decent numbers of people searching them monthly, and b) don’t have a ton of sites competing for those keywords.
 These are the gold nuggets.
 Once you find them you embark on a link building campaign to move yourself up in the rankings for those keywords, and this is a several month process.